 According to modern experts, the toy train’s resurgence may be related to the popularity of contemporary entertainment, featuring the trains prominently.
 Many American train lovers believe that this old-fashioned toy train tradition at Christmas time reminds them of old and memorable times.

-From the beginning, it is very common for many American families to add to their toy train set-up year after year.
-Many families like to construct entire holiday villages under their Christmas trees just after thanksgiving.
+From the beginning, it has been very common for many American families to add to their toy train set-up year after year.
+Many families like to construct entire holiday villages under their Christmas trees just after Thanksgiving.

 Even though in this modern era with modern technology and electric machines or gadgets, it still fulfills Christmas wish lists!